 According to Thompson, the main ingredient of natural gas — methane — contains 30 times more global warming potential than carbon dioxide.

-He also explained how the Four Corners region became a methane “hot spot,” and what the federal government may or may not do about reducing emissions.
+He also explained how the Four Corners region became a methane “hot spot” and what the federal government can or can’t do about reducing emissions.